Probing Hard Scattering Processes via Multiple Weak Gauge Boson Production at the Future Colliders: Results and discussion

 We can see that the triple boson scattering where only one $W$ is present with two Z bosons behaves a bit differently as compared to the other modes.
 Furthermore, the overall trend for both of these variables remains the same for the different kinds of scattering over the range of p$_T$ and M$_T$.
 However, we do observe a difference in the peak for different scattering channels, where the reconstructed momentum peak seems to be lower for the quartic scatterings.\\ Our investigation proceeds to the analysis of missing transverse energy.
-This kinematic signature arises from the emission of invisible neutrinos during the leptonic decay channels of charged W bosons, a process that is schematically illustrated in Figure 3.
+This kinematic signature arises from the emission of invisible neutrinos during the leptonic decay channels of charged W bosons, a process that is analyzed via the missing energy distributions in Figure 4.
 We observe the variation in pattern for the reconstructed $E_T$ based on the number and type of bosons being analyzed.
 The single W channels have a clear peak with the right tail, while the two or more W boson channels show a larger spread of neutrino energy.
-Figure 4, illustrates the missing transverse energy $(E_{T})$ distribution for the single leptonic decay of the W bosons.
-As shown in Figure 4, the distribution follows a Gaussian-like trajectory with a prominent peak in the 30–60 GeV range, corresponding to the typical neutrino momentum.
-The differing peak heights and tail extensions indicate that quartic and triple scattering processes exhibit broader energy dispersion compared to pair production, a feature that aids in distinguishing complex multi-boson events from simpler backgrounds.
+Figure 4 illustrates the missing transverse energy ($E_T$) and pseudorapidity for the signal and background processes.
+While $E_T$ primarily arises from neutrinos in $W$ decays, we include the $ZZZ$ and $ZZZZ$ backgrounds to demonstrate their relative contribution; in these neutral channels, $E_T$ signatures result from $Z \to \nu\nu$ decay modes or detector resolution effects modeled in the reconstruction.
+The differing peak heights and tail extensions indicate that quartic and triple scattering processes exhibit broader energy dispersion compared to pair production, a feature that aids in distinguishing complex multi-boson events from simpler backgrounds. \\

+To validate our computational framework, we benchmarked our simulated cross-sections at $\sqrt{s}=13$ and 14~TeV against existing experimental measurements and Standard Model (SM) predictions from the ATLAS and CMS collaborations.
+Specifically, our results for diboson ($ZZ$) and triboson ($WWW$) production show a high degree of consistency with measured values reported in Ref.
+[7, 8, 31], accounting for differences in center-of-mass energy and fiducial phase space.
+As shown in Table~IV, the differences between the experimental measurements (which include higher-order corrections) and our Leading Order (LO) simulations are consistent with expected theoretical K-factors.

+\textit{*Note: Experimental result [31] represents the total $WWW$ cross-section, while this study simulates the specific $W^+W^-W^+$ charge state.}